braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 Learn about the new Beta Version of custom HTML In-App Messages.

 {% alert important %}
-This feature is in *Beta*.
-Ask your Braze team for more information on how to get access.
+This feature is in *Early Access*.
+Ask your Braze account team to get access!
 {% endalert %}

 ## New Features